Summer 2022 | Enrichment Class Schedule | Session 3

 LEGO Robotics

-Mad Science STEM Explorers - STEM related careers are projected to grow faster than all other occupations in the next decade!
 Jr. Scientists will spend two weeks exploring different STEM careers in a fun and engaging setting filled with hands-on experiments, problem solving, creative thinking, and cool take-home items!
-Topics will include chemistry, aerospace, geology, engineering, entomology, forensics, and more!
-Note: The curriculum will repeat for Sessions 2 and 3.
+Topics will include chemistry, aerospace, entomology, and more!
+STEM related careers are projected to grow faster than all other occupations in the next decade!
+Jr. Scientists will spend two weeks exploring different STEM careers in a fun and engaging setting filled with hands-on experiments, problem solving, creative thinking, and cool take-home items!
+Instructor: Mad Science

 ScratchJr.